 Tip 2: Block irrelevant domains

 You can specify where you don’t want your ads to show on both websites and apps.
-For example, you may decide you don’t want your ads to appear on mobile apps aimed at kids, to reduce the chances of little fingers accidentally clicking on your adverts.
+For example, you may decide you don’t want your ads to appear on mobile apps aimed at kids, to reduce the chances of little fingers accidentally clicking on your ads.

 You can identify specific apps and website URLs, or determine particular categories or topics of websites you don’t want your ad featured on.